DIY Hair Oils For Different Hair Problems

 Best Essential Oils For Hair Growth

-A study confirms that lavender oil can be used for hair growth (8).
-Lavender oil, when applied to the scalp with a carrier oil (jojoba or grapeseed oils) can be a safe and effective therapy for alopecia areata (9).
+A study confirms that lavender oil can be used for hair growth as it increases hair follicles, follicle depth, and dermal thickness (9).
+Lavender oil, when applied to the scalp with a carrier oil (jojoba or grapeseed oils) can be a safe and effective therapy for alopecia areata (10).

-Chamomile oil has relaxing effects and is good for soothing the scalp.
-It also helps transform rough hair into soft curls.
+The anti-inflammatory and soothing properties of chamomile oil may have relaxing effects.
+Hence, the oil is good for soothing the scalp (12).
+It may also help transform rough hair into soft curls.

 These essential oils are beneficial for hair growth.
 Now, get your wands out!
 We are going to prepare the magic oils for spellbinding thick hair!